zvxzdx/runeforge-wiki-ru/core-guides/tools/adobe/photoshop.md

 ### Download
 Head to Intel's website on the link below and click the download link at the top of the page.
 When redirected to the second page click the <kbd style="background:#7cad18">ZIP</kbd> button at the top.
-- <a href="https://www.intel.com/content/www/us/en/developer/articles/tool/intel-texture-works-plugin.html">Intel Texture Works download*Only if you have an Intel&reg; processor*</a>
+- <a href="https://www.intel.com/content/www/us/en/developer/articles/tool/intel-texture-works-plugin.html">Intel Texture Works download*Works with both Intel&reg; and AMD processors*</a>
 {.links-list}
 ### Installation
 1. Close Photoshop.